lgapontes/hey-joe/README.md

 **Comments:**
 1. The value 0 is the version number of the API, which for the moment is zero.
-2. Before the first **/** you should put the address of your website and the appropriate protocol (http or https).
+2. Before the first **/** in URL you should put the address of your website and the appropriate protocol (http or https).

 See below for an example configuration where the _status_ function of the cpu variable will always return _stable_ if it has less than 30% processing.
 Otherwise, it returns _dangerous_.